-The School of the Art Institute of Chicago's (SAIC) Master of Arts (MA) in Art Therapy program is one of the oldest professional Art Therapy programs in the Midwest.
+The School of the Art Institute of Chicago's (SAIC) Master of Arts (MA) in Art Therapy and Counseling program is one of the oldest professional Art Therapy programs in the Midwest.
 The three-year curriculum is designed to foster critical thinking so that students are actively involved in creating the learning environment, questioning dominant discourses in the field, and taking part in the production of new ideas.

-Through the department, MA in Art Therapy candidates are required to complete:
+Through the department, MA in Art Therapy and Counseling candidates are required to complete:

 - 60 credit hours of classroom and fieldwork study

 - Two fieldwork experiences in mental health facilities, drug treatment programs, medical centers, residential care, schools, community organizations, correctional facilities, or other approved agencies.
 This clinical experience must total at least 900 hours under the supervision of registered art therapists and other mental health professionals.

-- Participation on the annual Art of Connection exhibition showcasing artwork by MA in Art Therapy students and the people they work with at their internship sites
+- Participation on the annual Art of Connection exhibition showcasing artwork by MA in Art Therapy and Counseling students and the people they work with at their internship sites

-You will emerge from the SAIC Art Therapy program with the academic requirements for eventual registration and board certification (ATR-BC) with the Art Therapy Credentials Board and application for the Licensed Clinical Professional Counselor exam in the state of Illinois.
+You will emerge from the SAIC Art Therapy and Counseling program with the academic requirements for eventual registration and board certification (ATR-BC) with the Art Therapy Credentials Board and application for the Licensed Clinical Professional Counselor exam in the state of Illinois.

 Interested in learning more?

-Please download the Master of Arts in Art Therapy Program Guide for detailed information on preparing for a graduate education in Art Therapy at SAIC.
+Please download the Master of Arts in Art Therapy and Counseling Program Guide for detailed information on preparing for a graduate education in Art Therapy at SAIC.
 This document covers prerequisite courses as well as the academic and studio work, interpersonal skills, and human service experience expected of applicants.